Acrome-Robotics/Actuator-Python/README.md

 **Parameters:** None

 **Returns:**
-list that contains reboot command package.
+list that contains factory reset command package.

 This method generates a factory reset command package to take the Actuator back to the factory defaults.